-- Any new or redeveloped building or structure shall be compatible with traditional New England village design including, but not limited to, the use of peaked roofs, clapboard sidings, facias and soffits, corner boards, contrasting trim boards, and shingled roofs.
+1) Any new or redeveloped building or structure shall be compatible with traditional New England village design including, but not limited to, the use of peaked roofs, clapboard sidings, facias and soffits, corner boards, contrasting trim boards, and shingled roofs.
 Artificial materials and bright and neon colors shall not be used.
-The use of natural materials, classic color combinations, and traditional materials are recommend, however modern materials such as composite clapboard siding, and windows with inserted interior mullions. - No internally lit signs, neon signs, electronic signs, temporary signs or signs with moving parts and letters are allowed.
+The use of natural materials, classic color combinations, and traditional materials are recommend, however modern materials such as composite clapboard siding, and windows with inserted interior mullions.

+- 2) No internally lit signs, neon signs, electronic signs, temporary signs or signs with moving parts and letters are allowed.
 Signs if illuminated should utilized goose neck down lighting or similar types of down lighting.
 All proposals shall also comply with those provisions of the Chichester Sign Ordinance and the Chichester Outdoor Lighting Ordinance that are not addressed in this Article.
 If a conflict exists between this Article and the Sign Ordinance or the Outdoor Lighting Ordinance this Article shall control. - 3) Site landscaping shall be provided including street trees, foundation plantings, and trees adjacent to the parking areas.
 It is recommended that flower beds or planters be used to highlight the properties.
-Wherever possible, grass or landscape cover should be provided rather than bark mulch or landscape stone wherever possible. - 4) Definitions Associated with the District [these are to be added to the regular definition section of the Zoning Ordinance] - a) Adaptive Reuse: Means the reuse of an existing structure for a new use, including the whole or just a portion of the structure. - b) Accessory Use to a Non-residential Use: Means an incidental accessory use to a principal non-residential use.
+Wherever possible, grass or landscape cover should be provided rather than bark mulch or landscape stone wherever possible.

+Definitions Associated with the District: refer to the DEFINITION Section of this Ordinance.